-You can even earn $25 in Stitch Fix credit for each friend or family member whom you refer to Stitch Fix.
+You can even earn $25 in credit for each friend or family member whom you refer.
 Another bonus: they earn $25 credit, too!
-It would make an awesome girls’ night if you and your bestie ordered Stitch Fix boxes and opened them at the same time.
+It would make an awesome girls’ night if you and your bestie ordered boxes and opened them at the same time.

-Still not sure about Stitch Fix?
+Still not sure about signing up?
 Read my super detailed and 100% honest review of my first experience with Stitch Fix and find out if it’s right for you.

 The Story Behind My Second Stitch Fix